dmennell/quickAndDirtyDcosAwsDeployment/README.md

 -  `terraform init -upgrade=true`

 ### Create Deployment Plan
-If successful, the process will end by giving you the IP addresses of the master nodes and appropriate Load Balancers.
+Th
 -  `terraform plan -out plan.out`

 ### Apply Deployment Plan
+this step will take some time, but if successful, the process will end by giving you the IP addresses of the master nodes and appropriate Load Balancers.
 -  `terraform apply plan.out`
--

 ## Cluster Tear-Down
 Make sure to keep a copy of the directory you created as it will be needed for tearing down your DC/OS cluster and all related resources